TheElegantCoding/astro_template_webpage/.github/readme.md

   - `✅ Githooks` - Git hook for validate code quality
   - `✅ Changelog` - Changelog and realese for github
   - `✅ Sematic release` - Automatization of releases
-- `⚙️ Confugiration` - Vscode, env variables and more
+- `⚙️ Configuration` - Vscode, env variables and more
   - `✅ Vscode configuration` - Vscode recommendations, extensions and more
   - `✅ Env validation` - Enviroment variables validation
 - `🧩 Components`